Well-built, stylish and more environmentally considerate than its rivals

-Cleaning results are good and you get most of the dentist recommended features.
-The most notable downsides are the lack of a pressure sensor and a 1 year warranty (many other manufacturers offer 2 years).
+You get most of the dentist recommended features.
+The most notable downsides are the lack of a pressure sensor and a 1 year warranty, unless subscribed.

 SURI sets a new benchmark for electric toothbrushes that I am excited about.